nazimboudeffa/nazimboudeffa/README-more.md

 SOME OF MY DOMAIN NAMES AND SITES THAT I DEVELOP ON OVH call it a portfolio if you want

-- allotechnos.fr
+- allotechnos.fr in dev
-- bledtube.com
-- code101.fr
+- code101.fr in dev
-- fairy-services.com
+- fairy-services.com in dev
-- gfngames.com
+- gfngames.com working fine
-- instant-market.com
-- lebonshopping.fr
-- manuels-anciens.com
+- manuels-anciens.com working fine
-- neofreelance.com
+- neofreelance.com new deployment FOSS GitHub
-- souk.best
+- bledtube.com working fine FOSS GitHub
-- souqdlala.com
+- souqdlala.com new deployment FOSS GitHub
+- lebonshopping.fr future affiliate site
+- 247jeux.fr new deployment closed source, 247jeux.com is for sale
+- instant-market.com domaine for sale
+- souk.best will disapear

 Infos on [My CODING BLOG](https://nazimboudeffa.netlify.app)

 <details><summary>More?</summary>